googlearchive/polymerchromeapp/README.md

     vulcanize -o build.html index.html --csp

 To make this process easier, we've included the [grunt-vulcanize](https://github.com/Polymer/grunt-vulcanize) task in our Gruntfile.
 This task will watch for any file changes and re-run the Vulcanize tool for us, making it much faster to develop and test your app.
+When you run the `grunt` command the Vulcanize tool will start up and watch for file changes.

 ## Resources